haileytapia/portfolio/ManageSubscriptionsDomoListings.md

     <img src="https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ubnT" width="300">

-If the renewal is successful, you return to the previous page showing your current subscriptions; your subscription no longer has the **Canceled** tag above it.
+If the renewal succeeds, you return to the previous page showing your current subscriptions; your subscription no longer has the **Canceled** tag above it.

 In Domo, the subscription status changes from **Expiring on** _**Date**_ to **Active** in the **Installed Apps** > **Appstore Purchases** section.
 For more details about your subscription, see the [View your subscriptions](ManageSubscriptionsDomoListings#view-your-subscriptions) section of this article.